-September was National Disaster Preparedness Month but you can be prepared ANYTIME!
+September is National Disaster Preparedness Month but you can be prepared ANYTIME!
 Scroll down for helpful links AND see attachments below!

 Know the 7 Steps to Prepare for Earthquake and have enough disaster supplies on hand, such as: Flashlight and extra batteries, portable battery-operated radio and extra batteries, first aid kit and manual, emergency food and water, nonelectric can opener, essential medicines and eyeglasses, cash and credit cards, and sturdy shoes.
 Learn how to keep food safe during a disaster.
 More planning suggestions may be found through the County of Los Angeles Emergency Survival Plan.